 Regional Marketing Data Collection Challenges

 When managing a global marketing operation, each region will have its own particular requirements for lead generation and data collection.
-If these variances are not supported by global form governance, your marketing technology stack will have inconsistent and unusable data.
+If these variances are not supported by global form governance, your digital marketing technology stack will have inconsistent and unusable data.
 Analytics will be inaccurate and Lead Scoring inefficient.

-Lead generation forms collecting data for email nurturing, sales outreach and other marketing activities is just one instance where this issue shows up.
+Lead generation forms collecting data for email nurturing, sales outreach and other digital marketing activities is just one instance where this issue shows up.
 For example, marketers in Germany need to specify gender so they can segment the contacts and properly address them in future communications.
 Another example could be the format that a phone number is stored.
 In the United Kingdom, a user would potentially be required to insert their phone number, including the international dialing code +44, followed by the remaining numbers.
 Whereas in other countries the entire phone number is fewer digits or can actually change once the international dialing code is added.

 Beyond form governance, overall marketing data management will vary by region.
 GDPR is a clear example of how regulation imposes a difference in forms and data collection depending on the location of the user rather than the region of the website.

 No matter what variances each region is working with, data needs to be collected in a standardized manner.
-Otherwise, when it’s time to analyze the data, marketing analytics will be incomplete and inaccurate, entailing a lot of manual work in order to re-align the data.
+Otherwise, when it’s time to analyze the data, digital marketing analytics will be incomplete and inaccurate, entailing a lot of manual work in order to re-align the data.

 How Companies Attempt to Manage Marketing Data Governance

 Scaling up your global marketing requires a global effort and integrated agreements across all of your marketing solutions.
-Unfortunately, most marketing teams lack the technical and human bandwidth to do this.
+Unfortunately, most global marketing teams lack the technical and human bandwidth to do this.
 After a lack of human resources, too much time spent cleansing and vetting data is the second biggest challenge organizations face in data management.
-It also isn’t a priority for the main marketing team.
+It also isn’t a priority for the main global marketing team.

 For those that have identified this problem, here are the possible solutions most companies attempt.

-Centralized Global Marketing Data Team
+Centralized Global Marketing Team in Data

 Many companies create a centralized global team that owns the technology and provides the local marketing teams with templates and services to help with their execution and delivery.
-This solution prioritizes the entire company’s data governance and marketing initiatives.
+This solution prioritizes the entire company’s data governance and digital marketing initiatives.

 This solution poses a few challenges: